-Triggers 2.3
+2.3 Triggers

-According to the Reclamation Drought Response Program Framework (Reclamation 2015), triggers are indicator or index values that can be used to define a specific drought stage, a specific response, or a mitigation action.
-Due to the unique water supply characteristics of each of the local water agencies, the RDCP partners are focused on using triggers to define a process that would lead to agency-specific response actions or to regional responses rather than on defining stages of drought.
+According to the Reclamation Drought Response Program Framework (Reclamation 2015), triggers are indicators or index values that can be used to define a specific drought stage, a specific response, or a mitigation action.
+Due to the unique water supply characteristics of each of the local water agencies, the RDCP partner agencies focused on using triggers to define a process that would lead to agency-specific response actions or to regional responses rather than on defining stages of drought.
 The monitoring of triggers for each of the indicators and indices described above will be conducted by the RWA.
-When triggers are exceeded, RWA will disseminate the information to all of its members for each agency to consider agency-specific response actions.
+When triggers are reached, RWA will disseminate the information to all of its members for each agency to consider agency-specific response actions (see Section 5.0 Response Actions for more details).
 RWA staff will also use regular monthly meetings of its Executive Committee or Board to discuss potential recommended regional response actions.

-Experiences during the recent drought (2013-2016) are very helpful in defining the values and timing of when to evaluate triggers for determining the presence or likelihood of potential shortage conditions.
-Table 2-2 summarizes the priority RDCP indicators/indices, timing of monitoring, and trigger threshold values that would lead to consideration of response actions.
+Experiences during the recent drought (January 2012 through April 2017) are very helpful in defining the values and timing of when to evaluate triggers for determining the presence or likelihood of potential shortage conditions.
+Table 2-3 summarizes the priority RDCP indicators/indices, timing of monitoring, and trigger threshold values that would lead to consideration of response actions.
 The proposed monitoring schedule is fairly conservative in that it would be implemented in all years, regardless of the conditions from the previous year (e.g., if the previous year was wet).
-As discussed above, it has been more typical in California that consecutive dry years would be experienced prior to triggering consideration of response actions.
+As discussed above, it has been more typical in the State that consecutive dry years would be experienced prior to triggering consideration of response actions.
+Note that there are two levels for the UIFR that would elicit different responses.
+The estimate of below 400,000 acre-feet would trigger an action known as "conferencing" as was agreed to by all of the RDCP partner agencies in the Water Forum Agreement.
+How these triggers are used to define individual RDCP partner agency and regionally-coordinated responses are described in Section 5.0 Response Actions.

 Table 2-3.
-Summary of RDCP Triggers
+Summary of North American Basin Regional Drought Contingency Plan Triggers

-Indicator/Index Timing of Reporting Threshold Value Folsom Reservoir Storage October 1 <300,000 acre-feet Foisoiti Reservoii Storage December 1 <200,000 acre-feet February 1 <50% of average for February 1 Control Siorra Novada Snownack March 1 <50% of average for March 1 Central Sierra Nevada Snowpack April 1 <50% of average for April 1 May 1 <50% of average for May 1 February 15 <950,000 acre-feet Unimpaired Inflow into Folsom March 15 <950,000 acre-feet Reservoir April 15 <950,000 acre-feet May 15 <950,000 acre-feet
+Indicator/Index Timing of Reporting Threshold Value Folsom Reservoir Storage October 1 <300,000 acre-feet Folsoffi Reservoir Storage December 1 <200,000 acre-feet February 1 <50% of average for February 1 Control Siorra Novada Snownack March 1 <50% of average for March 1 Central Sierra Nevada Snowpack April 1 <50% of average for April 1 May 1 <50% of average for May 1 February 15 <950,000 acre-feet or <400,000 acre-feet Unimpaired Inflow into Folsom March 15 <950,000 acre-feet or <400,000 acre-feet Reservoir April 15 <950,000 acre-feet or <400,000 acre-feet May 15 <950,000 acre-feet or <400,000 acre-feet State Drought Declaration - Executive Order Declared